Consensys/doc.tessera/docs/Concepts/Privacy-Manager/Enclave.md

 * Encrypting a payload for given sender and recipients
 * Encrypting raw payloads for given sender
 * Decrypting payloads for a given recipient or sender
-* Adding new recipients for existing payloads.
+* Adding new recipients for existing payloads

-### Private transaction flow

-Refer to [lifecycle of a private transaction](https://docs.goquorum.consensys.net/Concepts/Privacy/PrivateTransactionLifecycle/) to see the enclave's use in the private transaction flow.